awslabs/aws-orbit-workbench/tutorials/plugin-installation.markdown

 title: Plugin Installation
 permalink: plugin-installation
 ---
-##  Oribt Plugin Definiton and Configuration
+##  Orbit Plugin Definiton and Configuration
 Orbit plugins are individual python modules published PyPi.
 We are continually adding plugin capabilites to the platform.
 This is the current list of published plugins:
  - [Amazon Redshift Plugin](#rs_plugin)
  - [AWS Code Commit Plugin](#codecommit_plugin)